devops-md/www.devops.md/pages/05.events/ci-cd/event-item.en.md

 Join us for an immersive DevOps CI/CD Workshop and empower yourself with the skills needed to excel in container orchestration.
 We look forward to seeing you there!

 🌟 Unlock the potential of CI/CD and revolutionize your DevOps practices! 🌟

+❗ This event was organized under the "Tech Clusters powered by MITP" Program, with the support of the Future Technologies Project, funded by USAID, Sweden, and the United Kingdom. ❗